Gaming the System with Rewards Credit Cards

 Update 3: Do you want to game the system yourself while possibly supporting the MMM blog?
 You can now browse through a list of referral links I have started collecting to high-rewards credit cards, and see if any suit your fancy, by looking at the Credit Cards page I have set up.
 Just be careful out there – avoid annual fees, don’t do balance transfers unless there is no fee, and NEVER pay interest on a credit card balance!

-*You can also redeem 25,000 points for a plane ticket worth up to $335, which could be a way of expanding bang for the buck, as long as their online redemption center shows the same flights at the same prices as travelocity.
-I’ll let you know when the points show up in my rewards account so I can actually be rewarded.
+*You can also redeem 25,000 points for a plane ticket worth up to $335, which could be a way of expanding bang for the buck, as long as their online redemption center shows the same flights at the same prices as the airlines.

 I’ve done this a number of times, the last was for a Sony card which gave me $300 for the priviledge of using their card to make one purchase.
 I don’t go out of my way to look for these deals, but I do take advantage of them occasionally.
 I tried to get an REI card with a $100 bonus last month.
 They never said in the fine print that you needed to be an REI member, but once I spent all my time signing up and doing the paperwork they rejected me because I wasn’t a member.
 Not sure if the time and hassle has been worth the money I’ve made over the years getting these rewards, but I’ve never had any real problem with them either.